-Discover a wide variety of paint by numbers projects here – from nature landscapes to animals and classic still life scenes.
+Discover a wide variety of paint by numbers projects – from nature landscapes to animals and classic still life scenes.

 6. Try a Cool Painting Trend: Marble Painting

 Marble painting has been a popular at-home painting trend for a few years.
 It’s a trend for good reason – it produces beautiful results.
 Plus, this virtual paint night team-building activity is easy enough for anyone to create a beautiful piece of art.
 Marbling paint techniques create a swirled paint effect.
 There are a variety of ways to do it.
 And, despite the name, the process doesn’t necessarily involve marbles at all!
 One popular method is to use shaving cream and watercolor paint to create a marbled look.
 The result is a beautiful, one-of-a-kind abstract work of art that’s uniquely yours.
 Encourage your team to choose paint colors that speak to their personality and mood.
 Pro tip – as the event organizer, consider preparing one painting ahead of time.
+You’ll learn how to do it step-by-step.
 This will help you become familiar with the technique.
 And, you’ll have a finished product to show the team for inspiration!

 Proof that this activity is truly for all skill levels?
 Check out this guide, titled How to Marble Paper with 6 Easy Techniques for Kids.